 Homeowners knowledgeable in installing and servicing HVAC units stand to save up to half of the cost of having a compressor professionally replaced.
 Still, even then, it might not be the best idea.
 If the compressor itself (plus any needed materials and supplies) runs $1,200, the DIYer will ostensibly save the additional $1,200 that a professional technician would have charged to replace the compressor.
 However, if a problem occurs after installation, the manufacturer’s warranty may not cover the costs because the compressor was not installed by a licensed professional.

-In general, it’s usually best to have a licensed pro do the replacement work so you have some sort of guarantee.
-Additionally, if you try to replace the compressor and run into a problem, you’ll still have to pay full price to have a pro come out and finish the job.
+In general, it’s usually best for a homeowner to have one of the best HVAC companies do the replacement work so that there is some sort of guarantee.
+Additionally, if a homeowner tries to replace the compressor and runs into a problem, they’ll still have to pay full price to have a pro come out and finish the job.

-It’s also important to consider that if any refrigerant leaked and needs to be recharged, you’ll need to hire a licensed professional to do this job.
+It’s also important for a homeowner to consider that if any refrigerant leaked and needs to be recharged, a licensed professional will be required to do this job.
 The EPA has restrictions in place on who can handle refrigerants.

 How to Save Money on AC Compressor Cost